ParadigmHyperloop/hyperloop/README.md

-# Paradigm Hyperloop Pod Software
+responsibilities# Paradigm Hyperloop Pod Software

 The code for the Paradigm Pod Control systems.